davidcalikes/Marvelous-Matching/docs/README.md

     * The Upper Game Area of the site is part of the main game section of each game page.

-    * The Upper Game area contains four random images specific to game catagory.
+    * The Upper Game area contains four random images specific to the user selected game catagory.

     * The Upper Game area consists of four images that allow user interaction.